 Have people use contactless pay and tipping options.
 If customers have to touch a screen, use a disinfectant wipe between customers.

 Stop allowing people to bring their own bags, mugs, or other reusable items from home.

 Consider installing a clear plastic screen between a cashier and the customer.

 Remove any items that customers may share between each other.
 This includes magazines in waiting areas, and self-serve equipment.

 Outdoor markets must put a barrier (like caution tape) between them and the products they are selling.
 They should ask the customer what they want and then hand the item to them.
 Customers cannot touch the products themselves.

 Keep it clean

-Put cleaning wipes near shopping carts or shopping baskets and assign an employee to disinfect carts and baskets regularly.
+Put cleaning wipes near shopping carts or shopping baskets.
+Assign an employee to disinfect carts and baskets before customers use them.

 Provide disinfectant for staff, including drivers and delivery staff.
 Check your stock of soap and paper towels every hour.